Divya S. Iyer

-Divya Sesha Iyer (born 16 October 1984) is an Indian bureaucrat, medical doctor, editor, and author who is part of the Indian Administrative Service in Kerala.
-She is the current District Collector of Pathanamthitta.
-She was the Mission Director of Mahatma Gandhi NREGA.
+Dr Divya Sesha Iyer (born 16 October 1984) is an Indian bureaucrat, medical doctor, editor, and author who is part of the Indian Administrative Service in Kerala.
+She is the managing director of Vizhinjam International Seaport Thiruvananthapuram.
+She previously has held the posts of District Collector of Pathanamthitta and Mission Director of Mahatma Gandhi NREGA.

 Early life and education

 Iyer was born on 16 October 1984.
 She hails from Thiruvananthapuram, Kerala.
 She is the elder daughter of Sesha Iyer, who is a retired Indian Space Research Organisation employee, and Bhagavathy Ammal, a State Bank of Travancore employee.